HangfireIO/Hangfire.io/_drafts/hangfire-1.8.0-rc3.md

 From the first versions of Hangfire, the "Queue" property was related only to a specific instance of the "Enqueued" state but not to a background job itself.
 This factor often leads to confusion in different scenarios with dynamic queueing, despite there being solutions like static or dynamic `QueueAttribute` or other extension filters that offer help in persisting a target queue.

-Now it is possible to explicitly assign a queue manually for a background job when creating it using the new method overloads.
+Now it is possible to explicitly assign a queue manually for a background job when creating it using the new method overloads in both `BackgroundJob` class and `IBackgroundJobClient` interface.
 In this case, the given queue will be used every time the background job is enqueued unless overridden by state filters like the `QueueAttribute`.

 <pre><code><span class="keywd">var</span> id = <span class="type">BackgroundJob</span>.Enqueue&lt;<span class="type">IOrdersServices</span>&gt;(<span class="string">"critical"</span>, x => x.ProcessOrder(orderId));
 <span class="type">BackgroundJob</span>.ContinueJobWith&lt;<span class="type">IEmailServices</span>&gt;(id, <span class="string">"email"</span>,  x => x.SendNotification(orderId));</code></pre>